wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 <a name="Daytona"></a>
 * The Daytona Golang CLI client from Cruise at <a target="_blank" href="https://github.com/cruise-automation/daytona">https://github.com/cruise-automation/daytona</a> is written in <strong>Golang</strong> to be a "lighter, alternative, implementation" Vault client CLI services and containers.
 It automates authentication, fetching of secrets, and token renewal to Kubernetes, AWS, and GCP.
 Daytona is performant because it pre-fetches secrets upon launch and store them either in environment variables, as JSON in a specified file, or as singular or plural secrets in a specified file.

+<a name="envconsul"></a>

+### Using Envconsul with GitHub

+* <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul, at https://github.com/hashicorp/envconsul</a> (from Hashcorp) populates values in environment variables referenced within programming code (12-factor applications which get their configuration via the environment).

+Envconsul is launched as a subprocess (daemon) which retrieves secrets using REST API calls of KV (Key Value) pairs in Vault/Consul based on "configuration files" specified in the <a target="_blank" href="https://github.com/hashicorp/hcl">HashiCorp Configuration Language</a>.

+It works on many major operating systems with no runtime requirements.
+On MacOS:

+   <pre>brew install envconsul
+   envconsul -v</pre>

+   <pre>v0.9.2 ()</pre>

+ For the full list of command-line options:

+   <pre>envconsul -h</pre>

+Envconsul is also available via a Docker container for scheduled environments.

+Secrets are requested based on a <strong>specification of secrets</strong> to be fetched from Hashicorp Vault based on a configuration file.
+A sample of its contents is this, which requests the api-key field of the secret at <em>secret/production/third-party</em>:

+   <ul><pre>production/third-party#api-key</pre></ul>

+Credentials authorizing retrieval requests are defined ...

 <hr />